Yashwantrao Holkar: Early rebellion

-Yashwant Rao was the third son of Tukoji Rao.
-Tukoji appointed his eldest son Kashi Rao as his successor and head of Holkar state.
+Yashwant Rao was the third son of Tukoji Rao Holkar.
+On 29 January 1797, Tukoji appointed his eldest son Kashi Rao as his successor and head of Holkar state.
 Tukoji's second son Malhar Rao rebelled against his father's decision, and Jaswant joined his ranks.
 The rebels plundered Malwa and Khandesh, leading Kashi Rao to call in the army of Daulat Rao Scindia.
-Scindia's army led a surprise attack on the rebel camp, leading to the death of Malhar and Jaswant was wounded and fled.
+On 14 September, Scindia's army led a surprise attack on the rebel camp, leading to the death of Malhar and Jaswant was wounded and fled.

-Jaswant Rao took protection under Raghuji I, a friend of his father Tukoji.
+On 19 September, Jaswant Rao took protection under Raghuji I, a friend of his father Tukoji.
 One his way to Nagpur, he met Bhawani Shankar who became a loyal servant.
-Once Daulat Rao became aware of Jaswant Rao's presence in Nagpur, he sent a letter to Raghuji telling him to arrest Jaswant as a rebel.
+Once Daulat Rao became aware of Jaswant Rao's presence in Nagpur, he sent a letter to Raghuji (20 February 1798) telling him to arrest Jaswant as a rebel.
 Bhawani Shankar helped engineer Jaswant's escape from Nagpur.

 Jaswant Rao, who was plundering the nearby countryside, initially claimed he was only attacking Kashi Rao's villages in order to be granted a jagir as was his birthright.
 Kashi Rao himself was an unpopular ruler, and was despised by servants of the Holkar throne for being subservient to Daulat Rao Sindia.
 Jaswant then began claiming to represent the interests of his infant nephew Khande Rao II (son of Malhar Rao), and asked the Peshwa to recognize Khande Rao as the head of the Holkars and Jaswant Rao as his regent.
 Jaswant's campaigns of plunder attracted jungle robbers, Grasias, Pindharis, and Afghans (notably Mir Khan).
 In Khandesh, Jaswant received many allies.
 He was hired by Anand Rao Pawar, Raja of Dhar, but upon his employer's failure of payment he looted the state.
 At this point he had raised an army of 2,000 cavalry and 5,000 infantry.

+In January 1799, Jaswant Rao declared himself ruler of the Holkars.
 He then defeated two battalions that were under the command of Chevalier Dudrenec, the commander of Kashi Rao's main army.
 Jaswant entered Maheshwar, from where Dudrenec had fled to Indore.
-After back and forth between the two armies, Dudrenec was defeated and acknowledged Jaswant Rao as head of the Holkars.
+After back and forth between the two armies, Dudrenec was defeated and acknowledged Jaswant Rao as head of the Holkars in April 1799.

 Conflict with Sindhia and Peshwa

+In June 1799 the widows of Mahadaji Shinde joined Jaswant Raos party and requested his army's aid in restoring to them Ujjain from Daulat Rao Shinde.
+They promised to pay Jaswant four lakh rupees; but Ambaji Ingle offer Jaswant five lakh rupees to betray them which Jaswant accepted.
+Jaswant proceeded to loot the city and citizens of Ujjain all the while claming to be the representative of Daulat Rao.
+Jaswant Rao then left the city to fight Lakhwa Dada.
+However, the Peshwa followed the advice of Daulat Rao in declaring Kashi Rao the ruler of the Holkars, which lead Jaswant Rao to make peace with Lakhwa Dada.